lonurhazve/lonurhazve.github.io/_posts/2025-01-30-hardening-mailserver-carbonio.md

 # Setting Up Fail2Ban with GeoLite2 to Block SASL Authentication Attacks

 We will set up Fail2Ban with GeoLite2 to block repeated failed SASL authentication attempts and restrict access only to Malaysian IPs.
-This helps prevent brute-force attacks on your mail server running Postfix on Ubuntu 22.04.
+This helps prevent brute-force attacks on your mail server running Postfix.

 ## Install Fail2Ban and GeoLite2